 • Wear-in your wedding shoes

-• Create a wedding emergency kit
+• Create a wedding essentials kit

 • Order your foreign currency for your honeymoon